 If you've experienced infertility for any length of time, you've likely felt a loss of control, anger, confusion and perhaps the highest of highs and the lowest of lows.

-Infertility is intense on all levels.
 The emotional intensity that comes with infertility is often underestimated.
 The stress level of women experiencing infertility has been proven to be on par with those experiencing a cancer diagnosis.
 So, you aren't crazy!
 You aren't overreacting.
 You are trying to live in world where everyone seems to be pregnant, and willing to give you ridiculous ideas about how to get pregnant.

-I have both personal and clinical experience with infertility and it's emotional implications.
+All of our counselors happen to have both personal and clinical experience with infertility and it's emotional implications.
 Together we will make difficult decisions about treatment options, and provide a safe space to work through the changes in your relationships that have been impacted by infertility.
 And, most importantly, honor and explore the grief and loss of not having things go the way you expected.

 Preferred Treatment Models